bhk/build/minion.md

  * An output file name and location is computed.

- * Inputs are obtained from the unnamed arguments.
+ * Inputs are obtained from instance arguments.

  * The build command is escaped for Make syntax to avoid unintended evaluation, and the output file's directory is created prior to execution